- Step By Step Guide To Creating A Great Home Education

 Once you have the goal broken down into achievable bite-sized pieces, you can break it down yet again and allocate these micro goals to the homeschool curriculum by week or month.
 If you know that at the end of the month the child should be able to read the alphabet, then it is clear that for that month your curriculum will revolve around the letters of the alphabet.

 It is imperative to be purposeful in your planning if you would like to achieve your goals, but at the same time, you should be flexible in the way that you follow the curriculum.
-Always taking into account the child, their preferences, strength and weaknesses.
+Always taking into account the child, their preferences, strength and weaknesses, and how they like to work.

-To support your child in retaining the maximum information from each of the lessons, it is essential that they enjoy their study without stress or anxiety.
-Although having a curriculum is advisable, you should be prepared to change it.
+To support your child in retaining the maximum information from each lessons work, it is essential that they enjoy their study without stress or anxiety.
+Although having a curriculum is mandatory, be prepared to change it to their needs.
 If your child doesn’t seem to be doing well with the curriculum, you will need to adjust and improve it until they are successful.
 Also be ready to keep improving your approach until you are able to balance your child's learning ability and retention with their enjoyment of learning.

 Research Everything And Be Creative